 Towards the end of his life, the Prince rapidly lost his sight due to an old war injury and eventually went completely blind by the age of 60.
 He died at age 70, in Château de Marchais, in France.

 His wife Countess Antoinette de Merode gave him a son who was to be the future Prince of Monaco, Albert I. He distinguished himself and the Principality thanks to his scientific achievements and later became known as a “scientist prince”.
-You can find more about Albert I in our section on the Grimaldi Princely family.
+You can find more about Albert I in our section on the Grimaldi Royal family.
 Knowing more about Prince Charles III allows us to appreciate how much he accomplished and how much he transformed the growth and prosperity of Monaco, as well as how he forged a path for his later descendents.